DBC-Lab/An-End-to-end-Infant-Brain-Parcellation-Pipeline/README.md

 ./ pipeline.csh
 ```

-If you would like to test on your own data, you need to follow the following steps:
+If you would like to test on your own data, please follow below steps:

 #### 1. Data preprocessing

-The testing data should contain T1w and T2w MRIs, and they have been aligned to each other.
-The image resolution is uniformly resampled to (1, 1, 1) with the size of (192, 192, 192), and the conduct correction of intensity inhomogeneity.
+The testing data should contain T1w or/and aligned T2w MRIs.
+The image resolution is uniformly resampled to (1, 1, 1) mm3 with the size of (192, 192, 192), and the conduct correction of intensity inhomogeneity.

 #### 2. Update testing data name and file address